- Get an amazing view of Paris that includes the Eiffel Tower and many of the city's other top landmarks

 - With fine dining on the 56th floor, and an open air observatory on the 59th, the Tour Montparnasse offers the best view and some of the best food in the city

 The Eiffel Tower polarized public opinion when it was built, before eventually winning people over to become the beloved icon that it is today.
-Not so with Tour Montparnasse, which is universally loathed as a monstrous eyesore.
+If you ask the locals, it's clear that the Tour Montparnasse is still in the middle of this process.
 However, it has unparalleled views of the City of Lights.
 If you long for a view, and the crowds at the Eiffel Tower are giving you a headache, this is your place.

-Ugly it may be, but the Montparnasse Tower has Europe's fastest elevator - which will whisk you up to the 56th-floor observatory in just 38 seconds.
+Ugly it may be, but the Montparnasse Tower has one of Europe's fastest elevators, which will whisk you up to the 56th-floor observatory in just 38 seconds.
 From there you can enjoy spectacular 360 degrees views of the city.
 Plus, with the viewpoint indicators, films, touchscreens, and exhibition, you'll find yourself learning a whole lot about the French capital.

-- The entrance of the Montparnasse Tower is situated on the Rue de l'Arrivée side.
+- The entrance of the Montparnasse Tower is located on the Rue de l'Arrivée side

-- When you arrive at the Montparnasse Tower, you need to follow the panoramic visit signs.
-Your mobile ticket gives you direct access to the elevators up to the 56th floor.
-On site, the staff will show you the elevator.
+- When you arrive at the Montparnasse Tower, you need to follow the panoramic visit signs